quicwg/multipath/draft-ietf-quic-multipath.md

 transmission.
 At any time in the connection, each endpoint can decide to abandon one of these paths, for example following changes in local connectivity or local preferences.
-After an endpoint abandons a path, the peer can expect to not receive any more non-probing packets on that path.
+After an endpoint abandons a path, the peer can expect to not receive any more packets on that path.

 Note that other explicit closing mechanisms of {{QUIC-TRANSPORT}} still